This post as been updated as of January 2020 to reflect current products & fashion

 If you’re single and looking for love, Valentine’s Day may not rank high on your list of favorite holidays.
 I feel your pain and get it.
 After getting divorced in my early forties I worried that I’d spend February 14th alone (with a bunch of cats) forever.
 I believed that my disability would be a deal breaker for any man I’d want a long term relationship with.
 Fortunately, I was wrong.

-If you’re newly single and have similar worries, get my best tips for online dating with an invisible disability.
-Also, check out my awesome guest post by Rebecca Etchberger who talks about how to be single and dating with Charcot Marie Tooth Disorder.
+If you’re newly single and have similar worries, read this post and get my best tips for online dating with an invisible disability.
+Also, go here for an awesome guest post by Rebecca Etchberger who talks about how to be single and dating with Charcot Marie Tooth Disorder.

 Your story is completely up to you and you get to choose how you want to live it.
-You can stay home feeling bad this Valentine’s Day eating a chocolate version of the perfect man, or you can put yourself out there and meet new characters that may change the plot of your adventure with a disability story.
+You can stay home feeling bad this Valentine’s Day eating a chocolate version of the perfect man, or you can put yourself out there and meet new characters that may change the plot of your adventure with a disability story with.
+I’ll help you get started here.

 BUT, I HAVE NOTHING TO WEAR